 - If the developer is able to understand the actual occurrence of a defect under certain conditions?

 - If the environment, tools, and exact application versions are available with the developers on which the defect is reported by the testers?

 - Observing an issue whole day and at the end of the day when you reported that defect, you find it’s no more reproducible.

 - Observing an issue intermittently i.e., for example, suppose a new user is unable to add products to its cart.
 This happens 6 out of 10 times.

 - Issue observed only when we restart the application.

 In all these cases, it is hard to determine the exact condition and report it right.
-Such issues/defects take lot of time in investigation of.
+Such issues/defects take a lot of time in the investigation of.
 These types of issues can’t be ignored, as the end- user/customer may observe them too.

 How to Reproduce a Defect?

 A few things that might help are: